 Bricks are a versatile building material that are relatively small and are best suited for exterior walls, chimneys, and fireplaces.
 Many bricks have 3 or more holes in the center to reduce the weight, raw materials, and cost.
 Bricks are commonly made of clay or shale and are kiln baked.
 Bricks are often laid in courses or rows, and are held in position by laying them in a bed of mortar and filling all of the joints with mortar.

 Estimating the quantity of bricks needed can be done with the calculator provided.
 You can enter the dimensions of your wall or surface and choose the type of brick you’re using and the calculator will estimate the material you’ll need.
 The type of brick you choose will vary the estimated quantity of bricks because each type of brick is a slightly different size.
 The thickness of the mortar bed you use can also vary your material needs.
 This calculator assumes a 3⁄8” mortar bed.
-Find out how much brick and masonry work costs in your area.
+Get a free brick installation estimate from a professional mason in your area.

 Calculating the Number of Bricks Needed